nonpartisan-redistricting-datahub/National_Files/README.md

 - NY - no CONG - IN PROGRESS
 - OH - no SLDL - IN PROGRESS
 - OH - no SLDU - IN PROGRESS

+To update the files, please see the instructions under the "Add New Files - Add Code Here" section of the notebook